 The Outdoor Education program is about preparing for and undertaking expeditions in a challenging environment, with a clear purpose.
 During this course, students undertake a number of outdoor experiences which can include navigation, paddling skills, camp craft and camp cooking, in preparation for the 5 day Mitchell River Experience.
-Outdoor Education is about team work and social connection, for both the team members who will undertake the journey and also with the staff who train, instruct, supervise and assess them.
+Outdoor Education is about team work and social connection, with team members and with the staff who train, instruct, supervise and assess them.
 The program provides the opportunity for students to engage in activities that require determination, physical effort, perseverance, problem-solving and cooperation.